po1sigala/live/02-Lesson-Plans/Part-Time/06-Week_Server-Side-APIs-dev/02-day/README.md

 * Ask the class the following questions (☝️) and call on students for the answers (🙋):

-    * ☝️ What happens when you place a URL as an argument in the `document.replace` method. @TODO: Review this question/answer.
+    * ☝️ What does the `document.replace` method do?

-    * 🙋 The browser URL changed in the address bar, redirecting the site to the URL argument.
+    * 🙋 The `document.replace` method, replaces the current document with the URL that is passed as an argument.

     * ☝️ What can we do if we don't completely understand this?